prasad4learning/cloud_dq/README.md

 ## Part 4: Infrastructure as Code (Terraform)

-I am currently working on Part 4 of the Rearc Data Quest, which involves automating the data pipeline using Infrastructure as Code (Terraform).
+I am currently working on Part 4 of the Cloud Data Quest, which involves automating the data pipeline using Infrastructure as Code (Terraform).

 ### Goal